Bruno Schulz: English translations

-Madeline G. Levine published a new translation of Schulz's Collected Stories in 2018, which won the Found in Translation Award in 2019.
+Madeline G. Levine translated Schulz's fiction as Collected Stories for Northwestern University Press (2018), which won the Found in Translation Award in 2019.

 In 2020, Sublunary Editions published Frank Garrett's translation of Undula, an early story by Schulz which appeared in Dawn: The Journal of Petroleum Officials in Boryslav under the pseudonym Marceli Weron.

 Stanley Bill's translation of 13 of Schulz's stories (including Undula) was published under the title Nocturnal Apparitions: Essential Stories in 2022.

 Adaptations

-Schulz's work has provided the basis for two films.
-Wojciech Has' The Hour-Glass Sanatorium (1973) draws from a dozen of his stories and recreates the dreamlike quality of his writings.
-A 21-minute stop-motion animated 1986 film, Street of Crocodiles, by the Quay Brothers, was inspired by Schulz's writing.
+Schulz's work has provided the basis for three films.
+Wojciech Has' The Hourglass Sanatorium (1973) draws from a dozen of his stories and recreates the dreamlike quality of his writings.
+A 21-minute stop-motion animated 1986 film, Street of Crocodiles, by the Brothers Quay, was inspired by Schulz's writing, as was their 2024 feature Sanatorium Under the Sign of the Hourglass which combines stop-motion animation and live action.

 In 1992, an experimental theatre piece based on The Street of Crocodiles was conceived and directed by Simon McBurney and produced by Theatre de Complicite in collaboration with the National Theatre in London.
 A highly complex interweaving of image, movement, text, puppetry, object manipulation, naturalistic and stylised performance underscored by music from Alfred Schnittke, Vladimir Martynov drew on Schulz's stories, his letters and biography.
-It received six Olivier Award nominations (1992) after its initial run and was revived four times in London in the years that followed influencing a whole generation of British theatre makers.
-It subsequently played to audiences and festivals all over the world such as Quebec (Prix du Festival 1994), Moscow, Munich (teatre der Welt 1994), Vilnius and many other countries.
-It was last revived in 1998 when it played in New York (Lincoln Center Festival) and other cities in the United States, Tokyo and Australia before returning the London to play an 8-week sell out season at the Queens Theatre on Shaftesbury Avenue.
+It received six Olivier Award nominations (1992) after its initial run and was revived four times in London in the years that followed, influencing a whole generation of British theatre makers.
+It subsequently played to audiences and festivals all over the world, such as Quebec (Prix du Festival 1994), Moscow, Munich (teatre der Welt 1994), Vilnius and many other countries.
+It was last revived in 1998 when it played in New York (Lincoln Center Festival) and other cities in the United States, Tokyo and Australia before returning to London to play an 8-week sell-out season at the Queens Theatre on Shaftesbury Avenue.
 It has been published by Methuen, a UK publishing house, in a collection of plays by Complicite.

 In 2006, as part of a site-specific series in a historic Minneapolis office building, Skewed Visions created the multimedia performance/installation The Hidden Room.
-Combining aspects of Schulz's life with his writings and drawings, the piece depicted the complex stories of his life through movement, imagery and highly stylized manipulation of objects and puppets.
+Combining aspects of Schulz's life with his writings and drawings, the piece depicted the complex stories of his life through movement, imagery and highly stylised manipulation of objects and puppets.

 In 2007, physical theatre company Double Edge Theatre premiered a piece called Republic of Dreams, based on the life and works of Bruno Schulz.
-In 2008, a play based on Cinnamon Shops, directed by Frank Soehnle and performed by the Puppet Theater from Białystok, was performed at the Jewish Culture Festival in Kraków.
-A performance based on the writings and art of Bruno Schulz, called "From A Dream to A Dream", was created collaboratively by Hand2Mouth Theatre (Portland, Oregon) and Teatr Stacja Szamocin (Szamocin, Poland) under the direction of Luba Zarembinska between 2006–2008.
+In 2008, a play based on Cinnamon Shops, directed by Frank Soehnle and performed by the Puppet Theatre from Białystok, was performed at the Jewish Culture Festival in Kraków.
+A performance based on the writings and art of Bruno Schulz, called "From A Dream to A Dream", was created collaboratively by Hand2Mouth Theatre (Portland, Oregon) and Teatr Stacja Szamocin (Szamocin, Poland) under the direction of Luba Zarembinska between 2006 and 2008.
 The production premiered in Portland in 2008.